FriedOrange/MatrixSans/documentation/research.md

 <img src="research/MM4240.png" alt="National Semiconductor MM4240 character set">
 <p><i>Reference: <a href="https://archive.org/details/bitsavers_nationaldaMOSIntegratedCircuits_15188155/page/n277/mode/2up">MM4240 application notes</a></i></p>

 <p>This is a composite of two character sets: those of the MM4240AA (capitals only) and MM4240AE (small letters only) character generators.
-Like most such devices from the era, the glyphs are strictly confined to the 5&times;7 dot matrix, forcing the descending letters <i>g j p q y</i> to sit high on the baseline.
-The designs of the small letters appear to have been influenced by traditional handwriting; note especially <i>a b d e g l p q y</i>.</p>
+Like most such devices from the era, the glyphs are strictly confined to the 5&times;7 dot matrix, forcing the descending letters <b>g j p q y</b> to sit high on the baseline.
+The designs of the small letters appear to have been influenced by traditional handwriting; note especially <b>a b d e g l p q y</b>.</p>
-<p>Apart from the slash <i>/</i> and <i>7</i>, all the characters up to <i>Z</i> are identical to those of the IBM 029.
+<p>Apart from the slash <b>/</b> and <b>7</b>, all the characters up to <b>Z</b> are identical to those of the IBM 029.
 There seems to have been a trend of including a crosshatch graphic in the 0x7F position, also seen in several of the character sets below.
 This could serve as a blinking cursor on video displays.</p>
 <table class="pmi">
 <tr>
 	<th>P 😍</th>